wendyverdonk93/docs/content/api/gateways/get_issuers.md

 __id__ | string

 The unique identifier of the payment gateway to retrieve an issuer list for.
-Currently supported identifiers are: [iDEAL](#ideal-issuers)
+Supported identifiers are: [iDEAL](#ideal-issuers)

 ----------------